MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 The goal of this challenge is to obtain the signature of `gimmetheflag`

-Here we are given a signature oracle that will sign any message user provide as long as it is not the target message.
+Here we are given a signature oracle that will sign any message user provides as long as it is not the target message.

 #### Solution